VirtusLab/ide-probe/README.md

 }
 ```

-Workflow can only be defined programmatically, since it comprises sequence of intertwined:
+Workflow can only be defined programmatically, since it comprises a sequence of intertwined:
 1. probe commands,
 2. IDE state queries,
 3. workspace manipulation,